javier-gueneau/javier-gueneau/README.md

 - 👋 Hi, I’m @javier-gueneau
 - 👀 I’m interested in ...
-Learning Programming
+Coding.
 - 🌱 I’m currently learning ...
-Web Fundamentals
+Javascript.
-- 💞️ I’m looking to collaborate on ... web apps
+- 💞️ I’m looking to collaborate on ...
+Web Apps.
 - 📫 How to reach me ... javiergueneau@gmail.com